MIBismuth/USBAndroidKeyboard/README.md

 # USBAndroidKeyBoard
-Barebones Android App that allows sending text and keypresses as USB Keyboard.
+Basic Android App that allows sending text and keypresses as USB Keyboard.

 ## ForeWord